 Step 3 – The Sculpting/Model Production Phase

-To give you an understanding of the detail involved, the setting you see here is sculpted on an area of just 5cm in diameter.
+This first example is a project we produced using 3D modelling.
+The setting you see here is recreated on an area of just 5cm in diameter.

-Once the snow globe inner sculpture is signed off, each individual part of the settings are hand-painted.
-If there are many small pieces, the setting actually fits together like a jigsaw puzzle, with the tiny elements “plugging into” the setting, as you can see below with the mountain backgrounds and tiny boats.
+Once the snow globe 3D model is signed off, each individual part of the settings are hand-painted.
+If there are many small pieces, the setting actually fits together like a jigsaw puzzle, with the tiny elements “plugging into” the setting.

-Remembering how small these are, you can perhaps appreciate the level of detail and workmanship that goes into painting these high quality snow globes perfectly.
+Remembering how small the models are, you can perhaps appreciate the level of detail and workmanship that goes into painting these high quality snow globes perfectly!

 Again, you’ll receive close up and detailed images of the painted setting from all angles and sides, so you can be confident of the final finish.